Inside the frayed relationship between Trump and Sessions

 Jan.
 10, 2017 -- Confirmation hearing comments

-Sessions was questioned by Sen. Al Franken, D-Minnesota, about what he would do as attorney general if evidence emerged that members of the Trump campaign communicated with Russia.
+Sessions was questioned by Sen. Al Franken, D-Minn., about what he would do as attorney general if evidence emerged that members of the Trump campaign communicated with Russia.

-"Sen. Franken, I'm not aware of any of those activities," said Sessions.
+"Sen. Franken, I'm not aware of any of those activities," Sessions said.
 "I have been called a surrogate at a time or two in that campaign and I didn't have -- did not have communications with the Russians, and I'm unable to comment on it."

 After Sessions' meetings with Kislyak became public, he maintained that he did not answer Franken dishonestly because the discussions came in his capacity as a senator and not as a representative of the campaign.